AJ-Boyd/cmsc447-hw2-sp2024-Boyd-AJ/README.txt

 Hello grader,

+Here's how to run my website:
   first install the correct packages/libraries then, run main.py that is the driver for the Flask app.
 This should start a web server on your local computer.